RychkovIurii/inception/vm_setup.md

 ---
 ### 6️⃣ Map domain name to hosts on VM

+Note: `make` automatically adds `127.0.0.1 irychkov.42.fr` to `/etc/hosts`.
+You can also do it manually:

 ```bash
 echo "127.0.0.1 irychkov.42.fr" | sudo tee -a /etc/hosts
 ```